How Can Spinning Tops Candlesticks and Doji Patterns on Stock Index Charts Be Traded

-This is a pattern with the same opening and closing stock indices trading price.
+This is a pattern with the same opening and closing stock index price.
 There are various types of doji patterns that form on charts.

 The following examples show various patterns of the doji candlestick:

-Long-legged doji candlestick has long upper and lower shadows with the opening and closing stock indices trading price at the middle.
-When the Long-legged doji appears on a Stock Indices Trading chart it indicates indecision between stock indices traders, the buyer and the sellers.
+Long-legged doji candlestick has long upper and lower shadows with the opening and closing stock index price at the middle.
+When the Long-legged doji appears on a Stock Indices Trading chart it indicates indecision between stock index traders, the buyer and the sellers.